EggInAVest/EggInAVest/README.md

 Hi, I'm Roni 👋

-👨‍💻 Hospitality Veteran Turned Developer
+👨‍💻 Hospitality Veteran Turned Developer Student

 After years in the hospitality industry, I decided to take on a new challenge and transition into tech.
 I’m currently studying coding at Hive Helsinki (42 School), where I'm deep-diving into C and C++.